 Simplified it may look something like this –

 - There’s something wrong with me = I’m not like the others in the group

 - I’m not good enough = I have nothing to offer the group, they will eject me

 - I’m weak = The group will cut me loose

-In our case, society is the group. outside is our tree, and isolation is our solution.
+In our case, society is the group. outside is our tree, and avoidance is our solution.